andydevs/blog/_drafts/experiments-with-css-grid.md

 anywhere, and the divs will follow!

 A few things to note here. `auto` means scale the row to fit the content.
-We only want the menu to be as big as it needs to be
+We only want the menu to be as big as it needs to be, so `auto` takes care of that.

-- Explain auto
+The other thing is that `1.5fr`.
+I wanted the main post snippet to be about 50% taller than the second post snippets, so I set that row to take up slightly more space.

-- Explain 1.5fr
+Here's what that looks like:

 - Screenshot!

 ## Adding Fonts